Derimarg/shop-shop/README.md

 <h3 align="center" id="shop-shop">Shop Shop</h3>

 <p align="center">
-As a user, I want to experience better performance across the features I use in the application, view and filter products by category, click on a products to see full details.
+E-commerce platform, that allows the user to view and filter products by category, click on products to see full details.
 <br />
 <a href="#how-to-download"><strong>Explore the docs »</strong></a>
 <br />